Welcome

 What Is StoryKit?

-StoryKit is the name used on this site for a streamlined version of Juncture, a visual narrative authoring and display framework.
+StoryKit is the name used on this site for a simplified version of Juncture, a visual narrative authoring and display framework.
 Juncture grew out of a 2018 digital humanities collaboration between JSTOR Labs and Dumbarton Oaks, with one straightforward goal:

 Enable students and scholars to create interactive visual narratives using Markdown — without requiring coding skills.